 Don’t be Too Quick

 The moral of the story is this: Don’t be too quick to draw conclusions based on incomplete evidence.
 Wishful thinking, mind reading, and confirmation bias have caused the media to chase a ghost.
 People are still looking for these elusive white supremacists.
-Until they can find actual evidence fitting their narrative that institutional racist violence exists in the U.S., these hyperbolic reports are fast becoming illusory urban myths.We value your comments!
-Please weigh in on our comment section below.
+Until they can find actual evidence fitting their narrative that institutional racist violence exists in the U.S., these hyperbolic reports are fast becoming illusory urban myths.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com